 *² Since the 1990’s these manuscripts have been extensively researched, analyzed, and decoded by Noémi Speiser and Joy Boutrup.
 Lois Swales and Zoe Kuhn Williams have also researched and translated many of these manuscripts and their online site (fingerloop.org) has directions for the A-fell method, along with many historic braid patterns.

-*³ The 5-loop Slentre braiding method was taught in guild and fiber convention workshops across the U.S. for about 10 years by Jackie Wollenberg, from the 70’s into the early ’80’s.
+*³ The 5-loop Slentre braiding method was taught in guild and fiber convention workshops across the U.S. for about 10 years by Jacqueline Wollenberg, from the 70’s into the early ’80’s.
 Jackie learned the technique while living abroad in Denmark. (by personal communication with Jacqueline Wollenberg)

 In 1978 Slentre was described in Shuttle Spindle & Dyepot by Susan Scott Bernal, who had learned the technique from Jackie Wollenberg (Shuttle Spindle & Dyepot Spring 1978 Issue 34).
 In the 90’s Slentre was described by Anne Dyer in her book Purse Strings Unraveled.